Sloane Stephens: 2012: Teenage success, top 50

-With an improved ranking, Stephens was able to play WTA Tour-level events the entire season.
+With an improved ranking, Stephens was able to play tour-level events the entire season.
 Early in the year, she played in her first Australian Open main draw and made it to the second round.
 Stephens then closed out the winter hardcourt season by qualifying for the Miami Open.
 Having played there every year since 2008, she picked up her first two main draw wins at the tournament, including the second one over No. 30 Sara Errani.
 In late April, Stephens made her Fed Cup debut in an away playoff tie against Ukraine.
 She won her only match, a doubles dead rubber with partner Liezel Huber, as the United States won the tie 5–0 to return to the top-level World Group in 2013.

 After early losses at her first few clay-court events of the year, Stephens finished this part of the season with three impressive results.
 First, she qualified for the Premier-5 Italian Open and advanced to the second round.
-She then reached her first WTA semifinal at the Internationaux de Strasbourg.
+She then reached her first tour semifinal at the Internationaux de Strasbourg.
 Finally, she produced her best result at a Grand Slam tournament to date by reaching the fourth round at the French Open.
 Stephens built on this momentum with a third-round appearance in her Wimbledon main-draw debut, which was highlighted by an upset of 23rd seed Petra Cetkovská.
 This string of performances brought her into the top 50 of the WTA rankings for the first time.

-Back in the United States, Stephens played at the Citi Open in late July and made it to her second career WTA semifinal.
+Back in the United States, Stephens played at the Washington Open in late July and made it to her second career WTA semifinal.
 She also reached the third round at the Premier 5 Cincinnati Open, where she lost a tight match to world No. 3, Agnieszka Radwańska.
 Her final tournament of the year was the US Open.
-She lost in the third round to No. 13 Ana Ivanovic after struggling with a torn abdominal muscle, which was initially injured during her fourth-round loss at the French Open a few months earlier.
+She lost in the third round to No. 13 Ana Ivanovic, after struggling with a torn abdominal muscle, which was initially injured during her fourth-round loss at the French Open a few months earlier.
 Stephens later stated, "I kept playing when I shouldn't have," as part of an effort to try to qualify for the Olympics.
 She ended up taking the rest of the year off to recover.
 Nonetheless, she finished the year as the youngest player in the top 50 at No. 38.